Francisco Pacheco: Career

 Pacheco's school emphasized the academically correct representation of religious subjects, not least because he was the official censor of Seville's Inquisition.
 His own work reflects those constraints; paintings such as the Last Judgment (convent of Santa Isabel) and Martyrs of Granada are monumental in scale but unimaginative in treatment.

-Although Velázquez was a student in Pacheco's school for six years, and married Pacheco's daughter Juana on 23 April 1618, there is no trace of Pacheco's influence in the work of Velázquez besides in standards of decorum, such as depictions of the Immaculate Conception.

-In addition to material on iconography, materials and technique, Pacheco's Arte de la pintura (1649) includes valuable biographical information on Spanish painters of the time.
+In 1630, he started work on Arte de la pintura, finishing it in 1641.
+It was published posthumously in 1649.